KRDY: KBER: 1961-1978

-Towers and studios were on Alma Drive just outside the future Loop 410.
+The towers and studios were on Alma Drive just outside the future Loop 410.
 The area would later be dubbed "KBER Square."
 On June 25, 1966, KBER-FM signed on at 100.3 FM.
-The two stations simulcasted their programming; because KBER was off the air at night, KBER-FM allowed programming to be heard around the clock.
-KBER-FM was later KSAQ; under different owners, the station is now KCYY.
+The two stations would simulcast their programming.
+Because KBER was off the air at night, KBER-FM allowed programming to be heard around the clock.
+KBER-FM is now KCYY.

 KFHM: 1978‒1991

-On May 31, 1978, KFHM began broadcasting as a Tejano/Latin music AM radio station.
-The station changed to 1160 kHz in the mid 1980s, giving it increased coverage and full time authorization.
+On May 31, 1978, the station became KFHM, which stood for the new owner's name, Felix H. Morales.
+It was a Tejano music/Latin music radio station that mostly played music in Spanish while featuring bilingual announcing.
+The frequency changed to 1160 kHz in the mid 1980s, giving it increased coverage and full time authorization.
 Power was boosted to 10,000 watts by day and 1,000 watts by night from a site west of San Antonio.

 KVAR: 1991‒1993

 On August 26, 1991, the station changed its call sign from KFHM to KVAR.

 KENS: 1993‒2004

-On October 15, 1993, the station changed its call letters from KVAR to KENS and adopted a news/talk radio format.
+On October 15, 1993, the station changed its call sign from KVAR to KENS and adopted a Texas music format that included audio of the live newscasts of sister station KENS-TV 5 before adopting a news/talk radio format roughly a year later.

-In March 2003, KENS was sold to ABC Radio Networks for $3.2 million and flipped to Radio Disney on April 1, 2003.
+On March 7, 2003, KENS was sold to ABC Radio for $3.2 million.
+It flipped to a children's radio format as an affiliate of Radio Disney on April 1 of that year.